De la Villemarque

 I’d love to do exactly this, spend a few weeks with friends on perfect waves just for ourselves.

 What’s the most amazing thing you’ve experienced?

-Kitewise, riding in between icebergs and sliding them was by far one of the best experiences of my life.
-It’s going to be hard to beat that one I guess.
+Kite-wise, riding in between icebergs and gliding on them was by far one of the best experiences of my life.
+It’s going to be a hard one to beat, I guess.

 What are you doing during a day without wind?

 Hopefully surfing or foiling, otherwise training and working.